-DoorDash explains why it is adding customers despite spending changes
+DoorDash explains why it’s growing sales despite spending changes

 In their letter to shareholders, DoorDash executives pointed to three factors explaining why the company hasn’t seen a larger impact from shifts in discretionary spending.

-DoorDash said that members for DashPass, the company’s subscription service in the U.S., Canada and Australia, have continued to sign up.
+DoorDash said that members for DashPass, the company’s subscription service in the U.S., Canada, and Australia, have continued to sign up.
 Its second quarter was the second largest period of DashPass net additions in the last eight quarters, it said.
 The company also said that adding new merchants to its marketplace, innovation in the app, and increased DashPass adoption helped lower the overall total cost to consumers.
-All of those factors helping the consumer ends up driving engagement, the company said.
+All of those factors helping the consumer end up driving engagement, the company said.

 “This has helped offset the impact of higher subtotals and resulted in only a slight Y/Y increase in the total consumer cost of an average order,” Xu and Adarkar said in the letter.
-“This has improved our affordability compared to alternatives, and highlights the benefit of DashPass to consumers as an affordability tool, to merchants as a way to drive volume in a variety of environments, and to our business
+“This has improved our affordability compared to alternatives, and highlights the benefit of DashPass to consumers as an affordability tool, to merchants as a way to drive volume in a variety of environments, and to our business.

 The company’s market penetration is also relatively low.
 Based on third-party data, DoorDash said it estimates less than 8% of total restaurant spend and less than 1% of total grocery and convenience spend.
 That provides a runway for continued growth in consumers and spending, it said.